 - Rollover the money to your new 401K.

-Other things being equal (which often is not the case), in my opinion (and others disagree) the best option is #4 – rollover the money to your new 401K.
+Other things being equal (which often is not the case), we believe (and others disagree) that the best option is #4 – rollover the money to your new 401K or #2 – leave the money in your old 401K.
 But hey, details matter so let’s get right to it and start with some of the basics.

 What are the Differences Between 401Ks and IRAs?